Jim8y/dnssec/README.md

 - When DNSSEC validation fails, the tool prints the failure reason and returns a non-zero exit code.
 - DNS zones without DNSSEC return `Unsigned` and the tool will still exit with `0`, indicating the response validated according to DNSSEC opt-out rules.
+- Some networks strip DNSSEC records from UDP responses.
+If you see bogus validation failures, rerun with a DNS-over-HTTPS resolver via `--server https://...`.
 - The `--overall-timeout` limit is evaluated after each record-type query finishes.
 A single long-running lookup may exceed the limit before cancellation can be observed.
 - Default per-query timeouts: 10 seconds for stub resolver mode, 15 seconds for recursive mode when `--timeout` is not provided.